At The Hearing

 Your hearing is where you present evidence and arguments.

-Before the hearing, check the venue details.
+Before the hearing, check the venue or online meeting details.

 Your reviewer will run the hearing and ask questions about the evidence, witnesses and costs.

 A decision will be made only after the hearing is closed.

 The hearing is your chance to make your case